-Johnny Depp to return to the witness stand for cross examination
+Johnny Depp asked about texts saying he wanted ‘burn and drown’ Amber Heard

 Cross-examination began briefly on Wednesday afternoon, the second day of Depp’s testimony

-Related video: Johnny Depp draws a laugh in court by predicting ‘hearsay’ objection
+Watch live as Johnny Depp testimony continues in defamation case against Heard

-Johnny Depp is set to return to the witness stand for cross-examination in his defamation trial against ex-wife Amber Heard.
+Johnny Depp returned to the witness stand on Thursday morning for cross-examination in his defamation trial against ex-wife Amber Heard.

+He was asked about texts saying he wanted to “burn” and “drown” Ms Heard.
+Mr Depp was asked if English actor Paul Bettany was “a good friend you’ve done drugs with” – a question Mr Depp said was strange, but he later confirmed both aspects.

-The trial between Mr Depp and Ms Heard began on Monday 11 April in Fairfax, Virginia following Mr Depp’s lawsuit against his ex-wife in March 2019.
+The trial between Mr Depp and Ms Heard began last week in Fairfax, Virginia following Mr Depp’s lawsuit against his ex-wife in March 2019.
 Mr Depp is arguing that she defamed him in a December 2018 op-ed published in The Washington Post titled “I spoke up against sexual violence — and faced our culture’s wrath.
 That has to change”.

+Herd lawyer Ben Rottenborn asked if Mr Depp and Mr Bettany “shared an enjoyment of alcohol and controlled drugs”, to which Mr Depp agreed.

+Mr Rottenborn then moved on to reading text messages between Mr Depp and Mr Bettany.

+On 28 June 2015, Mr Depp texted his personal doctor David Kipper, “Amber and I have been absolutely perfect for 3 f***** months solid!!
+I have locked my monster child away in a cage deep within and it has f***** worked!”

+Mr Depp has testified that he only used the word “monster” to describe himself to placate Ms Heard.

-Cross-examination began briefly on Wednesday afternoon with Mr Depp asked whether he knows that the lawsuit is about the opinion piece and nothing that came before its publication in 2018.
+Cross-examination began briefly on Wednesday afternoon with Mr Depp being asked whether he knows that the lawsuit is about the opinion piece and nothing that came before its publication in 2018.

-There was some contention between Ms Heard’s lawyer Ben Rottenborn and Mr Depp as the actor said he would have to be a “simpleton” to think that Ms Heard’s words did not impact his career.
+There was some contention between Mr Rottenborn and Mr Depp as the actor said he would have to be a “simpleton” to think that Ms Heard’s words did not impact his career.

-Asked to look at another article from two months prior to Ms Heard’s saying Mr Depp is not going to be in another Pirates movie, Mr Rottenborn tried to show that her words in the Post are not responsible for his alleged career issues.
+Asked to look at another article from two months prior to Ms Heard’s saying Mr Depp is not going to be in another Pirates movie, Mr Rottenborn tried to show that her words in The Post are not responsible for his alleged career issues.

 Mr Depp contended that his image is still in use on rides and merchandise connected to the franchise at Disney.